klis87/redux-requests/examples/basic/README.md

-# Redux Saga Requests basic example
+# Redux Requests basic example

 In order to launch this example, execute:
 - `yarn install` or `npm install` (or `yarn install` from the parent directory to install all examples at once)